 - Smoking is a big one.
 Smoking greatly increases the risk of periodontitis or gum disease.
 This risk is simply too great when undergoing such a major oral surgery.

 There’s also the fact that prolonged smoking can cause serious damage to gum tissue, because:

 - The gum must be in good condition to get dental implants.
 Severely diseased or damaged gums simply aren’t going to support the implant properly.
 There must be sufficient bone volume.
-Over time, bone volume is lost.
+Over time, the bone volume is lost.
 This is a natural process as we age.

 - If we have teeth extracted, the bone volume in our jaws will shrink fairly rapidly, regardless of our age.
 Combined, there are many patients who don’t have enough bone volume in their jaw to fully support the dental implants.